 Instant Pot Corned Beef from Will Cook for Smiles:

 This juicy, tender corned beef brisket only takes an hour and a half in the Instant Pot.
 It’s so tender it falls apart!
 It’ll be terrific as a main dish with your favorite veggies or piled high on sandwiches.

-These creamy pork chops are easy to make and delicious.
-Serve them on top of riced or mashed cauliflower with a green veggie like roasted broccoli on the side for an incredible low carb meal.
+These creamy pork chops are easy to make and are delicious.
+Serve them on top of rice or mashed cauliflower with a green veggie like roasted broccoli on the side for an incredible low carb meal.

 On a cold night, nothing beats a hot bowl of chili topped with cheese and sour cream.
 This chili recipe boasts about 23 grams of protein per serving.
 Pair it with a green salad on the side if you’d like something to round out your meal.

 Whole Chicken in the Instant Pot from The Inspiration Edit:

 Did you know that you can cook an entire chicken in your Instant Pot?
 It’s so easy!
 You’ll finish it off in the oven to get that beautiful crispy skin flavored with herb butter.

 Mediterranean Beef from Amee’s Savory Dish:

 Get tender, flavorful beef with this recipe for chuck shoulder roast cooked in a yummy balsamic, red wine sauce.
 If you don’t have wine or prefer not to cook with it, just sub beef broth in its place.
 At over 30 grams of protein per serving, this is a fantastic dish to up your protein game.

 Instant Pot Shrimp Deviled Eggs from The Inspiration Edit: